NCAR/climate-primer-water/doc/ch4_gcms.rst

 *IPCC*
-The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for assessing the science related to climate change, with its objective to provide governments at all levels with the scientific information that they can use to develop climate policies.
+The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body tasked with assessing the science related to climate change, with its objective to provide governments at all levels with the scientific information that they can use to formulate climate policies.
 The assessments are provided regularly (approximately every 5-7 years), with IPCC Reports being one of the primary modalities, covering the scientific basis of climate change, its impacts and future risks, and